AOBRD vs ELD

 ELD Required Documentation

 The FMCSA also has an ELD-specific requirement that drivers carry a number of records, manuals, and other documents for inspections.
 Below is a list straight-from the FMCSA themselves.

 A driver using an ELD must have an ELD information packet onboard the commercial motor vehicle (CMV) containing the following items:

 - ELD Operations Manual

 - Instruction sheet with step-by-step instructions, describing data transfer mechanisms and how to transfer HOS records to a safety official.

 - Instruction sheet for the driver describing ELD malfunction reporting requirements and recordkeeping procedures during the ELD malfunctions.

 - Supply of blank driver’s records of duty status (RODS) graph-grides sufficient to record the driver’s duty status and other related information for a minimum of 8 days.

 Exceptions and Exemptions

 Ongoing ELD exemptions primarily affect those that aren’t required to keep records of duty status anyway, like short-haul- or timecard-exempt drivers.
-However, specific industries may require an exemption or special exception for certain drivers, like those within the agricultural industry (which generally doesn’t require an ELD) or the oil-and-gas industry (which has a “waiting time” provision).
+Other ongoing exemptions include industry-specific situations like those within the agricultural or oil-and-gas industries.

 An expanded list of exceptions can be found here.